BACK TO INDEX

 The proper function of many biological systems requires that external perturbations be detected, allowing the system to adapt to these environmental changes.
 It is now well established that this dual detection and adaptation requires that the system have an internal model in the feedback loop.
 In this paper we relax the requirement that the response of the system adapt perfectly, but instead allow regulation to within a neighborhood of zero.
 We show, in a nonlinear setting, that systems with the ability to detect input signals and approximately adapt require an approximate model of the input.
 We illustrate our results by analyzing a well-studied biological system.
 These results generalize previous work which treats the perfectly adapting case.

 2. D. Del Vecchio, A.J.
 Ninfa, and E.D.
 Sontag.
 A Systems Theory with Retroactivity: Application to Transcriptional Modules.
 In Proceedings of the 2008 American Control Conference, Seattle, June 2008, pages Paper WeC04.1, 2008.
-[PDF] Keyword(s): retroactivity, systems biology, biochemical networks, synthetic biology, futile cycles, singular perturbations, modularity.
+[PDF] Keyword(s): retroactivity, systems biology, reaction networks, synthetic biology, futile cycles, singular perturbations, modularity.

 3. L. Wang, P. de Leenheer, and E.D.
 Sontag.
 Global stability for monotone tridiagonal systems with negative feedback.
 In Proc.
 IEEE Conf.
 Decision and Control, Cancun, Dec.
 2008, pages 4091-4096, 2008.
 Keyword(s): systems biology, monotone systems, tridiagonal systems, global stability.